DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 ### Mon Nov 17
 - Let's support and coach each other to successfully complete our semester together
-- In-class: Assign [Peer Evaluation Guide](https://docs.google.com/document/d/1iUXZN0qkKjQc1Lwpmz4ozcCfgOb-vtxewN3x7l9fhR4/edit?tab=t.0) of Build 6 draft data stories for participation credit during class.
-Students must have submitted a full draft in order to participate in the peer review.
-Choose either to type comments into a shared Google Doc or hand-write on paper, and share a copy with the instructor, who will will evaluate the quality of your constructive feedback.
+- In-class: Assign [Peer Evaluation Guide](https://docs.google.com/document/d/1iUXZN0qkKjQc1Lwpmz4ozcCfgOb-vtxewN3x7l9fhR4/edit?tab=t.0) of [Build 6: Draft Data Stories](https://docs.google.com/document/d/19xpwSPNMqdnKDByGOJPXi35hxiwlYydmNrJKVN9jhjU/edit?tab=t.0) for participation credit during class.
+Co-authors must have submitted a full draft in order to participate in the peer review.
+  - a) Write broad feedback on your guide and either paste the link in Build 6 or (if handwritten) ask instructor to scan & paste the link
+  - b) Write line-specific feedback as comments on original document
 - Schedule a 20-minute Zoom appointment [on my calendar](https://jackdougherty.org) for Thursday Nov 20th, Friday Nov 21st, or Monday Nov 24th.
 If working with a partner, both of you must attend the meeting at the same time to earn participation credit, so be sure to schedule the appointment together.
-- Assign Build 7: Data Stories for Dress Rehearsal with Peer Feedback.
-Prepare your penultimate draft and rehearse your presentation to classmates.
+- Assign [Build 7: Data Stories for Dress Rehearsal](https://docs.google.com/document/d/1fx57LejoysyLPAurYjcsMv2xqOz-1lMhBzP52U7M8xM/edit?tab=t.0).
+Prepare your penultimate draft and rehearse your 2-minute presentation of highlights to classmates.
 Migrate all content from Google Doc to GitHub Pages format.
 Insert link to your published GitHub Pages template on our Build 7 doc.
 Due *Tues Dec 2nd by 9pm* (the second day back from Thanksgiving break), worth participation credit.
+- Decisions to make before your data story is "frozen" in Build 8 and published on DataVizForAll:
+  - You can insert your full name (recommended), or you have the right to use only your first name or initials.
+Learn why in my chapter, "[Public Writing and Student Privacy](https://webwriting.trincoll.edu/chapter/dougherty-public/index.html)" in [Web Writing](https://webwriting.trincoll.edu) book (2015).
+  - See what other students have done in [prior Partners and Projects](https://datavizforall.org/partners-projects/)
+  - Recommended: Insert link to your published data story in your resume to demonstrate your skills and knowledge to prospective employers and graduate schools.

 ### Wed Nov 19
 - 10:15am start time for the School Finance Equity section today